Pandaqi/Tiamo-Pastoor/tiamopastoor/content/info/support/index.md

 ## Free Support

 The "free" support is obviously **giving feedback** and **telling others**.
-Even today, with the internet, most people buy books because they were told or alerted to them personally.
+Even today, with the internet, most people buy books because they were told about or alerted to them personally.

 Most people won't buy a book unless it has enough reviews.
 And even when a project of mine received a lot of eyeballs, it was _extremely rare_ that somebody gave me feedback on it.